The entire firmware of the NTPClock was written in the assembly language of the MCU; while it also saves code space, the main reason for

 Stationary Display Patterns

-dot marks the position of the Nixie tube at the moment when the Index Hole is seen; this ends the post-string pause, which otherwise would have
+scenario.
+The yellow dot marks the position of the Nixie tube at the moment when the Index Hole is seen; this ends the post-string pause, which

 Note that the Index Hole's transit only happens for one of the arcs; the other one will "time out" naturally.
-This also informs the firmware that
+The former case also informs the

 Quasi-Stationary Display